 - transport (air, rail, water and road)

-- banking and financial market infrastructures
+- banking and financial market infrastructure

 - healthcare and production of pharmaceutical and medical devices